matbrown/butr/README.md

 I need a tool.
 I need a tool that can backup and recover files.
 Meh, a tool already exists, but I don't care, I'm just excited I get to code something awesome.

 I started my career using Perl.
 I've got a number of languages under my belt, but I absolutely love Perl.
-I'm excited.
+So I'm excited.

-I spent 8~ hours creating an awesome utility to backup and res
+I spent 8~ hours creating an awesome utility to backup and recover files.

-As I'm an old school developer, and I got really excited as I get script something.
-I absolutely love scripting and creating Linux CLIs in Perl with a deep passion, it's so much fun.